Who (might have) met whom - whole list

 • 1850 - 1925: Oliver Heaviside icon

-Oliver Heaviside (18/5/1850 - 3/2/1925) was an English mathematician and physicist, known for inventing the coaxial cable and inventing vector calculus.
+Oliver Heaviside (18/5/1850 - 3/2/1925) was an English mathematician and physicist, known for inventing vector calculus and reformulating Maxwell's equations.

 • 1852 - 1908: Henri Becquerel icon